Hermitian and non-Hermitian topology in active matter: Non-Hermitian band topology

 The relaxation dynamics from initial states to a steady state have been studied in stochastic processes described by Eq.~(\ref{mastereq}).
 The steady state uniquely corresponds to the eigenvector of the transition matrix whose eigenvalue is equal to $0$.
 We remark that the non-Bloch band theory is useful for investigating the role of topology in the relaxation dynamics.
 Let us suppose that the system has the spatial translation symmetry, and the transition matrix is denoted by $W_{nm}$, where $n$ and $m$ are the site indices.
 Furthermore, let $W\left(k\right)$ denote the diagonalized form of the transition matrix in the Fourier basis.
 For the sake of convenience, we introduce the scale-transformation form of the transition matrix as follows: $\left(W^\lambda\right)_{nm}\equiv W_{nm}e^{\lambda\left(n-m\right)}$.
 Reference~\cite{Sawada2024} has proposed that the point-gap topology can be characterized by the winding number defined as

-The main claim of the previous work is that, when the winding number takes a nonzero value, the spectrum obtained by the non-Bloch band theory has a finite gap below the zero eigenvalue [Fig.~\ref{sawadafig}].
-Therefore, this claim indicates that in a finite-size system with open boundary conditions the non-Hermitian skin effect occurs, and an eigenvalue of the transition matrix is either within the continuum spectrum or equal to zero.
+The main claim of the previous work is that, when the winding number takes a nonzero value, the non-Hermitian skin effect occurs, and the spectrum obtained by the non-Bloch band theory has a finite gap below the zero eigenvalue [Fig.~\ref{sawadafig}].
+Therefore, this claim indicates that an eigenvalue of the transition matrix is either within the spectrum or equal to zero in a finite-size system with arbitrary open boundary conditions.
 Importantly, the existence of the gap leads to a finite relaxation time in the stochastic process in an intuitive sense.
 However, the relaxation time also depends on the overlap between initial states and the eigenvectors of the transition matrix \cite{Mori2020,Haga2021}.
 One can immediately infer that the overlap decreases because the eigenvectors are localized due to the non-Hermitian skin effect.
 As a result, both the inverse of the gap and of the overlap contribute to the relaxation time, and the relaxation time becomes proportional to the system size.
 This system-size dependence of the relaxation time is still different from that when the winding number vanishes, because it is proportional to the square of the system size in a topologically trivial system.

 Finally, we comment on recent efforts in extending the non-Bloch band theory to 2D non-Hermitian systems.
-Reference~\cite{Yokomizo2023} has shown that, in 2D tight-binding systems exhibiting the non-Hermitian skin effect in only one direction, one can determine the generalized Brillouin zone and calculate the continuum energy bands on the square geometry.
-As a result, the bulk-edge correspondence has been successfully established, for example, in the Chern insulator with the asymmetric hopping amplitude.
-The previous work has also pointed out that the effect of the shape of the systems on the standing wave leads to the difficulty of calculating the continuum energy bands.
-Reference~\cite{Wang2022} has proposed the condition for the generalized Brillouin zone of 2D non-Hermitian systems, which goes beyond Ref.~\cite{Yokomizo2023}.
-However, the validity of the calculation method has been under debate.
-Thus, whether or not the non-Bloch band theory in 2D non-Hermitian systems can be genuinely constructed remains an open problem.
+Reference~\cite{Yokomizo2023} has shown that, in 2D tight-binding systems with specific symmetries, one can determine the generalized Brillouin zone and calculate the continuum energy band as in the case of 1D tight-binding systems.
+However, the previous work has pointed out that the effect of systems' shapes on the formation of the standing wave leads to the difficulty of calculating the continuum energy band.
+Beyond the previous work, Ref.~\cite{Wang2024} has proposed an amoeba formulation to calculate the continuum energy band in higher-dimensional tight-binding systems on arbitrary geometry.
+Importantly, the amoeba formulation allows us to successfully establish the bulk-edge correspondence in the Chern insulator with asymmetric hopping amplitudes.
+While the previous work has clarified the calculation method for the continuum energy band of the bulk skin mode, the construction of the non-Bloch band theory for higher-order skin mode is still an open problem.